pingcap/parser/README.md

 Assuming that you want to file a PR (pull request) to TiDB, and your PR includes a change in the parser, implement the following steps to update the parser in TiDB.

-### Step 1, make changes in your parser repository
+### Step 1: Make changes in your parser repository

 Fork this repository to your own account and commit the changes to your repository.